Ice Cream When Pregnant: Safety, Nutrition, And Side Effects

 Pregnancy is characterized by varied cravings, one of which is a midnight ice cream binge.
 You may have ice cream as a late-night snack, but in moderation to avoid excess weight gain (11) (12).

 Many women crave ice cream during pregnancy.
 Since ice creams are generally made of milk, sugar, eggs, and flavors, eating them occasionally does not harm you or your baby.
 However, while choosing an ice cream, be sure to buy it from a good brand.
 Read the ingredients carefully to ensure you are not allergic to them.
-Avoid ice creams that have unpasteurized milk.
+Avoid ice creams that have unpasteurized milk during pregnancy.
 Consume ice creams in moderation, as excess may cause cold and cough, listeriosis, or toxoplasmosis.
 If you experience any discomfort during pregnancy after consuming ice cream, seek advice from your obstetrician or another healthcare professional with expertise in obstetrics.

 Infographic: Ice Creams You Should Eat And Avoid In Pregnancy